awandahl/4x4_antenna_switch/README.md

     - UI shows a lock icon; other operators see the button disabled or get a clear “locked” message.

 In all cases, the **logic layer** is the same relay control you already have; the difference is what the HTTP handler allows.

-## Web interface details

-- Front‑end: a single HTML page (Bootstrap table) that:
-    - Polls `/status` every few seconds (or uses WebSockets) to update the matrix.
-    - Sends `POST /set` for clicks, including: `radio`, `antenna`, `operator_id`.
-- Back‑end (Flask):
-    - Extends `set_radio_antenna()` with checks: is antenna free? does priority allow pre‑emption? is this radio locked?
-    - On state change: updates `current_assignment` *and* an in‑memory/object store with owner and timestamps.

-If you tell how you plan to identify operators (simple shared password per operator vs no auth vs full login), a concrete `/set` API shape and HTML stub for the matrix UI can be sketched next, including where to show “antenna in use by …” and “locked” indicators.